Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Jonah's Hard Assignment

 When you compare Jonah's assignment to the others, it might not seem too hard.
-However, the prophet Jonah thought his assignment to go to Nineveh and preach to rebellious people was hard because he just didn't want to do it.
-In fact, he got on a ship and went in the opposite direction.
+However, the prophet Jonah thought his assignment to go to Nineveh and preach to rebellious people was hard.
+There he boarded a ship and went in the opposite direction.

 Jonah's story is covered in the short book of only four chapters.